They’re all over your Facebook feed, and for good reason. Personal essays by popular authors and novices alike are relatable, engrossing reads.

 6. Luna Luna

 A progressive, feminist magazine that welcomes all genders to submit content.
-Pitch online with a note and short bio.
+Email your pitch or full submission.
 There’s no pay, but it’s a supportive place for a first-time essayist.

 This U.K. magazine has a helpful contributor’s guide.
 Unsolicited submissions, while rarely accepted, are paid; if an editor likes your pitch, you’ll hear back in 24 hours.